MicrocontrollersDev/Alternatives/README.md

 Please follow the style that everything else is using, and add your name to the credits list yourself (in alphabetical order).
 If you are going to update/add a mod, make sure that you change/add it on every list where applicable.

-I don't mind commit spam but please try to keep it to a minimum.
-If needed, I will make the changes myself, add you to the credits, and close the PR.
+If changes are made that I do not like, I may cherrypick the changes myself, add you to the credits, and close the PR.